At a Glance

 ✨Tip Number 2

-Network with current or former employees in similar roles.
-Engaging in conversations with them can provide valuable insights into the team dynamics and expectations, which can be beneficial during interviews.
+Network with current employees or professionals in similar roles.
+Engaging in conversations about their experiences can provide valuable insights into the team dynamics and expectations, which you can leverage during interviews.

 ✨Tip Number 3